GoodforGod/bloxy-api/README.md

 ## API Modules

-Library supports those API [modules](https://bloxy.info/api_methods) with all endpoints support:
+Library supports all API [modules](https://bloxy.info/api_methods) with all endpoints support for each module:
 * *Address*
 * *DApp*
 * *MakerDAO*